LetianLi/WolfDrive/README.md

 ### 3. Use the WolfDrive class in your code
 1. Copy the Standalone WolfDrive folder into your code
 2. Instantiate the class
 3. Remember to updatePoseEstimate, feed the pose into trackPosition(), and then driveWithCorrection().
+See WolfDriveTest for example.